jonathanhogg/flitter/docs/language.md

 each name being bound to the resulting value and added into the scope of the current sequence.

-Lets may be used at the top-level in a **flitter** script or anywhere within a block-structured sequence, i.e., within append, function, conditional and loop bodies.
+Lets may be used at the top-level in a **Flitter** script or anywhere within a block-structured sequence, i.e., within append, function, conditional and loop bodies.
 Each of these sequences represents a new let scope and names that are re-bound will hide the same name in an outer scope.
 The outer scope